 The Belief Against Transfusions

 There are currently more than 7.5 million Jehovah’s Witnesses globally, with 1.2 million in the U.S as of 2018.
 Nearly every year, the International Jehovah’s Witnesses Convention is held for three days at the NRG Stadium in Houston, attracting approximately 50,000 devotees.

 In 1945, The Watchtower (the governing body of the Jehovah’s Witnesses) mandated what’s called “The Blood Ban.”
-This ban had its origins on the strict and literal interpretation of a few passages in the New World Translation of the Bible.
-They include the commandments to abstain from blood like the passages in Leviticus 17:10, Deuteronomy 12:23, and Acts 15:28-29.
+This ban had its origins in the strict and literal interpretation of a few passages in the New World Translation of the Bible.
+They include the commandments to abstain from blood like the passages in Leviticus 17:10, Deuteronomy 12:23 and Acts 15:28-29.